NorthumbriaResearchComputing/oswald-docs/docs/quickstart/accessing-oswald.md

 ### Configuring SSH

-When using the above Unix/Linux/Mac commands, having to repeat them every time you wish to log in or [transfer files](/quickstart/storage-and-filesystems) can become tedius.
+When using the above Unix/Linux/Mac commands, having to repeat them every time you wish to log in or [transfer files](/quickstart/storage-and-filesystems) can become tedious.
 OpenSSH allows using a configuration file (usually located at `~/.ssh/ssh_config`) to save some of the information for future logins.

 In that file, you can add the following: